daniqt2/rocket-launch-v1/README.md

 - `source venv/bin/activate ` // activates
 - `python3 -m pip install -r requirements.txt ` // install requirements
 - `python bot.py` // run

+# Mantainability

+- Al functions are documented so that their goal is clear.
+- Code is divided into different files (each one of them is focused on a type of task) and each file has its own small functions (again, each one of them focuses in a small task).
+- clear names for all variables and functions